 You’ll need to meet the entry criteria for your chosen pathway.

-An A Level in Media Studies can support progression to some unique and exciting destinations and this qualification is valued highly for how it develops skills including critical thinking, cultural awareness and communication.
+An A Level in Media Studies can support progression to some unique and exciting destinations.
+This qualification is valued highly for how it develops skills including critical thinking, cultural awareness and communication.

-Popular routes for students who have undertaken A Level Media Studies include Media, TV or Film at university and students often have an interest in professions including media, PR, film and journalism.
+Popular routes for students who have undertaken A Level Media Studies include Media, TV or Film at university.
+Students often have an interest in professions including media, PR, film and journalism.
 However, an awareness of how the media works also has a natural link to careers such as law and social work – there are few careers where the skills and knowledge you’ll develop from this course are not an asset.

 A Level Media Studies students have recently progressed to university to study subjects such as: